The Extras That Make a “Complete Meal”:

 - Parsley Extract – Parsley is often used in herbal medicine for urinary tract infections, kidney stones, gastrointestinal disorders and a whole list of other conditions.
 Most commonly it is used as a breath freshener.
 Parsley may also help stimulate appetite and improve overall digestion.
 Many people are surprised to learn that parsley contains three times more vitamin C (166mg per 100g) than oranges and about the same as blackcurrants.
 The iron content is also high, 5.5mg per 100g.

 - Saw Palmetto – Derived from the deep purple berries of the saw palmetto fan palm (Serenoa repens), saw palmetto is rich in beneficial fatty acids.
 This is the most common reason for supplementing with it.
 Despite some claims that saw palmetto is beneficial in cases of prostate cancer, research trails show inconsistent results.
 It has, however, been shown to assist persistent coughs, digestive problems, frequent urination, and urethra blockages.

 - African Pygeum – Derived from the African cherry/plum tree (pygeum africanum).
 Pygeum is an anti-inflammatory, reduces oedema, and is beneficial for treating bladder discomfort.
 Studies also show that it may be beneficial for prostate issues.

-- Blackberry extract – Abundant with antioxidants and important vitamins, blackberry extracts helps protect against free radical damage.
-Studies with blackberry extract have shown an ability to reduce the size of cancerous tumours and prevent the spread of cancer cells in mice.
+- Blackberry extract – Abundant with antioxidants and important vitamins, blackberry extract helps protect against free radical damage.
+Studies with blackberry extract have shown an ability to reduce the size of cancerous tumors and prevent the spread of cancer cells in mice.